pinout-xyz/Pinout.xyz/draft/overlay/voice-bonnet.md

     mode: i2s
     name: I2S SDOUT
 -->
-# Voice Bonnet
+# AIY Voice Bonnet

-The Voice Bonnet comes with the AIY Voice Kit (V2) by Google—a do-it-yourself intelligent speaker.
+The AIY Voice Bonnet comes with the AIY Voice Kit (V2) by Google—a do-it-yourself intelligent speaker.
 The Voice Bonnet connects to a Raspberry Pi Zero to create a natural language processor that can connect to the Google Assistant.

 The bonnet includes on-board hardware to facilitate audio capture and playback, stereo speaker terminals, a headphone jack, an 8-pin button connector, UART breakout pins, and 4 unique GPIO pins called `PIN_A`, `PIN_B`, `PIN_C`, and `PIN_D`.